kbond/ZenstruckCacheBundle/README.md

 # ZenstruckCacheBundle

-Provides a httpcache warmup command for Symfony2
+Provides a httpcache warmup command for Symfony2.
+The command simply executes a `GET` request on a list of urls.
+One or more url providers must be registered.

 ## Installation